Spending time with other people

 When it comes to wellbeing, other people matter.
 Good relationships – with our family, friends and the wider community – are important for our wellbeing.

-But our relationships affect both our physical health and mental wellbeing.
+Spending time and connecting with people is important, as our relationships affect both our physical health and mental wellbeing.

 - Make time each day to spend with the people around you.